RongZh-ang/Ryan-Rlanguage/README.md

 # Ryan-Rlanguage
-This is my R program
+This is Ryan's R program
-And hello world
+Also includes some useful codes